Paat: History

-Paat is close to Sehwan, an ancient city of the Indus Valley civilization.
+Paat is close to Sehwan.
 A mound known as Lohum Jo Daro near the Piyaro Goth railway station was first discovered in 1925, and subsequently excavated by the archaeologist Majumdar.
 He recovered several objects typical of Indus culture along with pottery from the Mohenjo Daro period.
 There is evidence that the conditions in Baluchistan and Sindh five thousand years ago were more favourable for human habitation than they are today.

 There are various views about the origin of the town and the popular one is that it was initially called 'Patar' after the maharaja who built it.
 Patar in Persian means the crown.
 Hence, it is envisaged that either it was important to the crown or else it is so named after its shape being like a crown.
 In 1785 the river changed its course and the town had to shift on the other bank leaving 'old paat' and constructing 'new paat'.

 Lal Shahbaz Qalander of Sehwan (1177–1274) visited Paat between 1196 and 1224 and met a Sufi nobleman there named Pir Haji Ismail.
 The two contemporaries became friends and often met to exchange ideas on religious preaching, tolerance, and cohesion among their communities.
 A shrine to Pir Haji Ismail was subsequently built in Paat, and is still regularly visited today.
 In view of the links with Lal Shahbaz Qalandar and the services rendered by the locals to the spread of the Sufism and religion, it was bestowed the title of 'Paat Shareef' to honour the town.

 During Sama dynasty Shaikh Tahar and shahar Ramadhan, from the family of Shaikh Shahabuddin Saharwardi of Baghdad, migrated to Sindh on the invitation of Sindh's celebrated King Jam Nizamuddin (also known as Jam Nandho).
 Jam Nizamuddin welcome them they settled in Patt notified the village as Qabilaul Islam Patt Sharif in their respect.
 Allama Imdad Ali Imam Ali Kazi belonged to this village.